 - Complete the required provisional school counseling experience (one year if you are a certified teacher in Kentucky with at least one year of experience or two years if you are not a certified teacher or have the necessary experience).

-- Request and receive your standard certificate for school counseling.
+- Request and receive your Standard Certificate for School Counselor.

 Read more about this pathway on our school counseling career guide.